New Market Insights: Dublin's Office Space Price Guide - Q3 2023

 Your complete guide to compare flexible and serviced office prices in Ireland.

 As the name implies, "Flexible" office space is a tool businesses have at their disposal to manage costs during periods of rapid growth or contraction or just during uncertain times.
 As we've observed in other markets, when Covid restrictions ease, pent-up demand for quality flexible office space comes quickly.
-In our view, the demand for high quality offices can be attributed to both greater affordability and businesses desire to entice staff back to a great place to work, with an emphasis on collaboration and productivity.
+In our view, the demand for high-quality offices can be attributed to both greater affordability and businesses' desire to entice staff back to a great place to work, with an emphasis on collaboration and productivity.

 If you’re looking for flexible office space for 50 people or less, there are hundreds of turnkey private offices across Ireland with Dublin.

 A key starting point for many businesses is budget and the Rubberdesk research team has compared the major locations to look at the median office rate per month per person.
-Using the Rubberdesk platform and examining real time availability and pricing we are able to bring together the most thorough comparison possible.
-Here is where businesses can compare the entire market from Dublin 1 to Dublin 4, Cork and Limerick.
+Using the Rubberdesk platform and examining real-time availability and pricing we are able to bring together the most thorough comparison possible.
+Here is where businesses can compare the entire market from Dublin 1 to Dublin 4, Cork, and Limerick.

-At a macro level, the median desk rental price across Ireland is €500.00 in a private office and €299.00 for a hot desk in a shared space.
+At a macro level, the median desk rental price across Ireland is €530 for a private office and €300 for a coworking desk in a shared space.

-|Prices and availability effective February 28, 2022|
+|Prices and availability effective August 2023